-How to use the Performance Audit Manual
+How to Use the Direct Engagement Manual

-The complete manual contains:
+The manual contains

 - guidance on how to apply the standards and policies.

 CPA Canada assurance standards.
 Compliance with these standards is required.
 The standards are included to help auditors understand why certain processes must be followed.

 OAG policies.
 Compliance with OAG policies is required.
 OAG policies are intended to help auditors comply with applicable direct engagement standards and to communicate legal and other requirements.